Michael0x2a/curated-programming-resources/resources.md

 - Books (paper): N/A

 ### HTML, CSS, and JavaScript

-HTML, CSS, and Javascript are the core three languages that you need to know in order to make websites.
-HTML is used to dictate the _structure_ and _content_ of your website.
-CSS is used to make your HTML look nice, adding _style_ and _layout_.
-Javascript is used to add _interactivity_ to your website.

-It's important to note that HTML and CSS are both not considered programming languages and so will feel very different from Javascript.
-Nevertheless, all three are still very useful to know.

-The recommending learning order is HTML, followed shortly after by CSS, then Javascript once you've learned HTML+CSS.

 - Online courses:
     - [Codecademy](http://www.codecademy.com/) has several courses related to web development.